cse110-fa22-group34/cse110-fa22-group34/admin/meetings/112022-sprint-2-review.md

 - Fixed the bug in the delete selected row feature so that when we delete a certain row, the row numbers will get updated
 - [Expense Table Demo Video](https://ucsd.zoom.us/rec/share/DCGwaTLRrUGxJwGFAfEzapobQ8C-g-QjRziu-EKHGQEf_s0hRswmYmKESeZ2MafG.PlrYnOzVH75ITa3r?startTime=1669077082000) (Password: )

-### Jack:
+### Jack & David:
-- (Jack/David) Fixed add and remove reminders and the html structure of the reminder section, implemented scroll for reminders
+- Fixed add and remove reminders and the html structure of the reminder section, implemented scroll for reminders
 - [Reminders Demo Video](https://www.youtube.com/watch?v=MSxD4KMRCbg)